lourencofsilva/WhatTime/README.md

 ## Usage

-WhatTime can be accessed at:
+WhatTime can be accessed, within the University of Manchester's Network, at:

 https://web.cs.manchester.ac.uk/h14965lf/x3_group_project/
 ## Authors